matthiasn/talk-transcripts/Hickey_Rich/AreasOfInterestForClojuresCore.md

 ### Question 17 - Extensible Reader and Skipping Unwanted Data
 [Time 1:18:06]

-[Audience member] For Clojure data, did you consider binary encoding like [ASN.1](https://en.wikipedia.org/wiki/ASN.1) where it automatically inserts metadata and automatically skips unwanted data in constant time?
+[Audience member] For Clojure data, did you consider a binary encoding like [ASN.1](https://en.wikipedia.org/wiki/ASN.1) where it automatically inserts metadata allowing you to skip unwanted data in constant time?

 [Rich] So, no about that.
 That's very, you know, I understand completely what you're asking for there.
 It may be the case that certain tags would have that characteristic, right?
 In other words, they'd have a way like you would say, if it's a really huge thing, part of the agreed-upon format would be that there's a count at the front of it that makes it skippable.
 But making a full skippable thing that supports nesting, so the trick is usually nesting and things like that.
 Have you ever looked at, like, chunk file formats and stuff like that?
 That gets much more involved, right?
 Because you want to be able to say, you know, depending on which level I'm at, I want to skip the entire set of different things to get over to the next thing.
 As soon as you expand your scope beyond one datum, right, or one structure, to a composite thing that requires a set of these things, or a nested set of these things, then the skipping job becomes much more difficult, right?
-If I, you know, you can always be done to say, I'm just gonna skip one thing, and you'll only have the ability to skip one thing.
-Usually, that's insufficient in the end, but it will be a starting point.
+If I, you know, you can always get down to say, I'm just gonna skip one thing, and you'll only have the ability to skip one thing.
+Usually, that's insufficient in the end, but it would be a starting point.
 You certainly could say there are really large things I'm going to require they be late prefixed.

 ### Question 18 - Seq Abstractions
 [Time 1:19:43]

 [Audience member] Seq is the basic list abstraction that we use in the language, right.

+[Rich] Yes.

-Now, [Phil Bagwell showed us](https://youtu.be/K2NYwP90bNs) that we may be able to use those extensible array structures and systems structures as implementations for lists.
-Does that mean that you will then have kind of a vector instead of the basic primitive that you could use for your [inaudible] abstraction?
+[Audience member] Now, [Phil Bagwell showed us](https://youtu.be/K2NYwP90bNs) that we may be able to use those extensible array structures and system structures as implementations for lists.
+Does that mean that you will then have kind of a vector instead of the basic primitive that you could use for your lowest data abstraction?

 [Rich] You could definitely consider that.
 And the beautiful thing is there are all those abstractions between us and, and the representations.
 So yeah.

-### Question 19 - Extendable Reader & Versioning
+### Question 19 - Extensible Reader & Versioning
 [Time 1:20:24]

 [Audience member] One of the challenges that other serialization systems have run into is versioning.
 Right?
 You have two different versions of your software, and one of them we put in the date one way, and one you did very slightly differently.
 Have you thought about how you might include versioning in this?